 One in every two people who smoke will die from their habit.
-By going smoke-free, the health service is taking a big step forward in tackling smoking head-on by making its premises healthier environments.
+The health service is tackling smoking head-on by making its premises healthier environments.

 Stopping smoking is the single biggest thing you can do to improve your health.
 Creating smoke-free health and social care environments and providing tailored support for people who want to quit their habit will help protect public health.

-This move across the health service is an opportunity for many people, including patients, visitors and staff, to quit their smoking habit.
+This move across the health service is an opportunity for many people, including patients, visitors and staff, to quit smoking.

-More information on the support that is available is on this website.
+More information on the support available can be found on this website.

 How to use the smoke-free logo